How to Get Started with a Business Plan for your Wholesale and Distribution Business

 How much profit will I be making?
 Does it match the expenses of my business?
 If the profit and expenses are almost equal, be aware that one day the expenses might/will overtake any profits.
 So look out for this!

-Do I Have A Ready Market For My Distribution Business?
+4. Do You Have A Ready Market For Your Business?

 You need to choose the best marketing platform for your products.
 A business that does not have a plan on how to market their product is surely doomed to fail.